sameergarg/backend-task-template/README.md

 * Feel free to get it back to us however you like (GitHub, email, ...)

 Don’t hesitate to get in touch if anything is unclear, or if you have any questions.

+## Your thoughts

+We find it useful if you can document some of your thinking, including what you would improve given more time. known issues and how you would resolve them given more time.
+Technical decisions, design decisions, compromises.

+Please also add some comments to this file with instructions on how to run your project, and to document what platform and SDK versions you have tested it with.

+## This Template project

+This project is provided as a skeleton with some basic setup, to save you time, but you are free to add, modify or replace anything, as you prefer.

+It currently runs on Scala 2.13.8, and uses [ScalaTest](https://www.scalatest.org/), which supports multiple testing styles - feel free to use any style you prefer.

+### Running the project

+Run `sbt run` to run the Main class.

+You can also run `sbt ~run` to rerun on every file save.

+Running `sbt test` will run all tests.